-The type of pulley used on a Synchro-Link® drive depends on a number of factors, including but not limited to, space available, ratios, center distances, horsepower being transmitted, speeds and user preference of mounting systems (i.e. QD®, TL® or Minimum Plain Bore).
+The type of pulley used on a Synchro-Link® drive depends on a number of factors, including but not limited to, space available, ratios, center distances, horsepower being transmitted, speeds, and user preference of mounting systems (i.e. QD®, TL® or Minimum Plain Bore).

 An Explanation of Synchro-Link® Drive Pitches

 With Synchro-Link® Drives, as with gear or chain drives, circular pitch (usually referred to as pitch) is a fundamental consideration.
-On the belt, pitch is the distance between tooth centers and is measured on the pitch line of the belt.
-On the pulley, pitch is the distance between groove centers and is measured on the pulley’s pitch curve.
+On the belt, the pitch is the distance between tooth centers and is measured on the pitch line of the belt.
+On the pulley, the pitch is the distance between groove centers and is measured on the pulley’s pitch curve.